Yass, New South Wales: Railways

 Yass was a battleground between the town and the Sydney to Melbourne railway; because of the topography, the New South Wales Government Railways wanted to bypass the town by a few kilometres.
 Naturally, the people of the town wished the railway to pass closer or through it.
 In 1892 a light railway or tram was built to connect Yass Junction on the main line and Yass Town.
 The railway bridge across the Yass River was the first lightweight, steel Pratt-truss bridge in the NSW railway network.

 The last trains operated on the line on 29 October 1988 when steam locomotives 1210 and 3112 operated three final journeys on the line.

 The Yass Railway Heritage Centre uses the Yass Town station precinct as a museum.
 Yass had the nearest railway station on the Sydney Melbourne railway to serve the national capital at Canberra.

-When the uniform gauge railway between Sydney and Melbourne opened in 1961, the parliamentarian deserving most of the credit - William Charles Wentworth - was unable to leave parliament since his vote was needed in an almost hung parliament.
+When the standard gauge railway between Sydney and Melbourne opened in 1961, the parliamentarian deserving most of the credit - William Charles Wentworth - was unable to leave parliament since his vote was needed in an almost hung parliament.
 Instead of catching the inaugural train at Sydney, he had to catch it at Yass Junction, where it made a special stop.